jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 * Instructions/notes are written using a smaller font and in _italics_

 ### SDTM Datasets and Variables <a name="SDTM_Datasets_and_Variables"/>
 Some debate has been encountered on how to capture Dataset name and Variable name for SDTM annotations in ODM-XML.
-Some ODM editing/generating systems use the **ItemGroupDef/@Domain** attribe to hold the Dataset name, some do not.
+Some ODM editing/generating systems use the **ItemGroupDef/@Domain** attribute to hold the Dataset name, some do not.
 Most seems to agree on **ItemDef/@SDSVarName** for the SDTM Variable name.
 I have chosen to support both, selecting **ItemGroupDef/@Domain** when present, but really encouraging using 2-level names in **ItemDef/@SDSVarName**.

 The main reason for this is to remove the binding between CRF layout and SDTM annotations, imposed by having the Dataset name in the **@Domain** attribute on **@ItemGroupDef** level, and the Variable name in the **SDSVarName** attribute on **ItemDef** level.
 While this may seem logical by mimicking the tabular Dataset/Variable structure, it really serves no purpose beyond dictating that CRF Forms must be designed following SDTM dataset structure.
 Practical experience has shown that complex Forms (e.g. Adverse events) often annotate to different SDTM domains (e.g. AE and SUPPAE) in an alternating way, and thus dictates the change of **@ItemGroupDef** (sections) to change domain, serving only SDTM annotation purposes.

 My [interim] solution is to have **SDSVarName** contain both Dataset name and Variable name separated by a period (e.g. AE.AETERM) in common SQL style.
 A better and more permanent solution is to advocate that [CDISC](https://www.cdisc.org/) moves the **@Domain** attribute to the **ItemDef** level i their ODM-XML specification.
 This will ensure that the Dataset name is specified at the same level as the Variable name, eliminating the need for the CRF sections to be structured after the SDTM annotations.
-Although this will call for redundant specification of Dataset names in an ODM file, systems ought to be able to populate this from SDTM specifications.
+Although this will call for redundant specification of Dataset names in an ODM file, ODM editing/generating systems ought to be able to populate this from SDTM specifications.

 ## Parameters <a name="Parameters"/>
 Parameters to the `crf_1_3_2.xsl` file are documented in the table below